Tadbaba Maryam: Construction

-The current church of Tadbaba Maryam is spectacular in its design and was founded by Emperor Gelawdewos after he won the war with Ahmad ibn Ibrahim al-Ghazi, the Battle of Wayna Daga.
+The current church of Tadbaba Maryam is spectacular in its design and was built by Emperor Gelawdewos after he won the war with Ahmad ibn Ibrahim al-Ghazi, the Battle of Wayna Daga.
 The Ark was carried into the Battle of Wayna Daga, the final battle against Ahmad ibn Ibrahim al-Ghazi, where Gelawdewos cut off the Imam's head.
 Prior to Gelawdewos, while kept in the Tabernacle, the Ark was moved around, but was eventually placed in the Temple founded by King Gelawdewos.

 The church is a circular complex with four doors (>3m height) and 32 windows (>2m height) on the outside.
 By design, the church is arranged in concentric circles with three sections.
 The inner most section at the center being the inner sanctum (Holy of Holies) and is about 24 meters in diameter.
 This is where the Ark of the Covenant is believed to be kept, explicitly inside a tent (Tabernacle).
 In its current form, the church overall measures about 34 meters in diameter.